Hydrangea (horse): Background

-Hydrangea is a bay filly with a small white star bred in Ireland by the Beauty is Truth Syndicate, a breeding company associated with the Coolmore Stud.
+Hydrangea is a bay mare with a small white star bred in Ireland by the Beauty is Truth Syndicate, a breeding company associated with the Coolmore Stud.
 The filly was sent into training with Aidan O'Brien at Ballydoyle.
 Like many Coolmore horses, the official details of her ownership have changed from race to race but she has usually been described as being owned by a partnership of Derrick Smith, Michael Tabor and Susan Magnier.

 She was sired by Galileo, who won the Derby, Irish Derby and King George VI and Queen Elizabeth Stakes in 2001.
 Galileo is now one of the world's leading stallions and has been champion sire of Great Britain and Ireland five times.
 His other progeny include Cape Blanco, Frankel, Golden Lilac, Nathaniel, New Approach, Rip Van Winkle, Found Minding and Ruler of the World.
 Hydrangea's dam Beauty Is Truth was a high-class sprinter whose wins included the Prix d'Arenberg and the Prix du Gros Chêne and whose other foals have included The United States (Ranvet Stakes) and Fire Lily (Anglesey Stakes).
 She was a descendant of the broodmare Irish Lass (foaled 1962), the female-line ancestor of numerous major winners including Bikala, Assert, Eurobird and Last Tycoon.

 As a daughter of Galileo out of a Pivotal mare she was bred on very similar lines to her stablemate and contemporary Rhododendron, against whom she raced on several occasions.